Yipara logoYipara

 Mucus in Dog Poop (Jelly-Like Stool)

 A small amount of mucus in dog poop is normal — intestines produce mucus to help stool pass.
 But excessive mucus, especially if the stool looks like jelly or is encased in a membrane, signals inflammation.
-Dog poop encased in membrane or mucus in dog stool but acting normal may indicate mild colitis, dietary sensitivity, or stress.
+Dog poop encased in membrane or mucus in dog stool but acting normal may indicate mild colon inflammation, dietary sensitivity, or stress.
 Yellow mucus in dog poop can suggest a bacterial infection.
-When mucus appears with blood (bloody mucus poop dog), it often indicates colitis, parasites, or inflammatory bowel disease.
+When mucus appears with blood (bloody mucus poop dog), it often indicates colon inflammation, parasites, or inflammatory bowel concerns.
 If mucus persists more than 2-3 days or comes with diarrhea, blood, or appetite loss, see your vet.

-Black, tarry dog poop — called melena — is a serious sign that usually indicates digested blood from the upper gastrointestinal tract (stomach or small intestine).
+Black, tarry dog poop is a serious sign that usually indicates digested blood from the upper gastrointestinal tract (stomach or small intestine).
 The blood turns black as it's digested on its way through.
-Common causes include stomach ulcers (often from NSAID medications like aspirin or ibuprofen), tumors, severe infections, or ingestion of blood from a wound.
+Common causes include stomach ulcers (often from vet-prescribed pain relief medications like aspirin or ibuprofen), tumors, severe infections, or ingestion of blood from a wound.
 Black dog poop but acting normal can still be serious — the bleeding may be slow but ongoing.
 Why is my dog's poop black?
 If your dog hasn't eaten dark-colored foods (like liver or charcoal treats), black stool warrants a vet visit within 24 hours.

 Yellow or Green Dog Poop